Winnie Madikizela-Mandela Didn't Die, 'She Multiplied'

 Ngcobo is among a growing number of young South Africans who are punching their fists in the air, reminiscent of many images recorded of Madikizela-Mandela over the decades.
 "Amandla," she would shout.
 "Power to the people."

-In solidarity, youngsters are posting images on social media of themselves wearing South African headties called doeks, fists held aloft in Madikizela-Mandela's familiar salute.
+In solidarity, youngsters are posting images on social media of themselves wearing South African head coverings called doeks, fists held aloft in Madikizela-Mandela's familiar salute.

 "Mama Winnie has left us with a legacy of love," Ngcobo said.
 "She has multiplied in terms of inspiring all young women to get up and fight for what they really, really want.
 Women empowerment, lifting each other up.
-That is exactly what we mean by she did not die, she multiplied."
+That is exactly what we mean by 'she did not die, she multiplied.' "

-Ngcobo's shy, 10-year-old sister, Andisiwe, who also wears a doek – says simply she's inspired by Madikizela-Mandela.
+Ngcobo's shy, 10-year-old sister, Andisiwe, who also wears a doek, says simply that she is inspired by Madikizela-Mandela.

 "I respect her and love her," she said.
 "Rest in peace, Mama."

-In a eulogy during her mother's funeral on Saturday, in Soweto's Orlando stadium, Madikizela Mandela's daughter, Zenani Mandela-Dlamini, thanked young South Africans.
+In a eulogy during her mother's funeral on Saturday, in Soweto's Orlando stadium, Madikizela-Mandela's daughter, Zenani Mandela-Dlamini, thanked young South Africans.

 "As a family, we have watched in awe as young women stood up and took a stand of deep solidarity with my mother," said Mandela-Dlamini.